 The Securities and Exchange Commission (SEC) announced today that they were filing fraud charges against a Texas based couple for allegedly stealing funds from investors based in foreign countries, while promising these investors a path to citizenship in the United States of America (US) through the EB-5 visa program.

-In a joint release with U.S. Citizenship and Immigration Services (USCIS), the SEC gave a joint statement giving details about the EB-5 program with the intention of preventing investors from become likely targets.
+In a joint release with U.S. Citizenship and Immigration Services (USCIS), the Securities Exchange Commission gave a joint statement giving details about the EB-5 program with the intention of preventing investors from become likely targets.